Sustainability

 Our Exhibitions

 We will be honouring our sustainability commitments with environmental responsibility in mind when developing exhibitions and displays.
-A recent example is the Celtic Wave exhibition at the Ulster Transport Museum where the exhibition incorporated PVC-free graphics and reused AV equipment.
+An example is the Celtic Wave exhibition at the Ulster Transport Museum where the exhibition incorporated PVC-free graphics and reused AV equipment.
 The structures are built from sustainably-sourced timber, and carefully designed to be reusable at the end of the exhibition’s life.

 Our Initiatives